lacrypta/nomad-old/validator.md

 ### 7.3.
 Runtime Context

 During the execution of the validator code proper, clients **MAY** provide additional capabilities for the code to use.
-These can range from utility libraries (eg. JSON parsing utilities) to external communication facilities (eg. querying [IPFS](https://docs.ipfs.tech/)).
+These can range from utility libraries (eg. JSON parsing utilities), to external communication facilities (eg. querying [IPFS](https://docs.ipfs.tech/)), to specific language conventions being enabled or not (eg. feature flags for experimental language features).

 Although specific `"v-language"` conventions can declare a capability to be realized in any specific manner, extensions **SHOULD** adhere to the following guidelines: